Safety and Security: 4 Ways to Intercept a Sudden Attack

 This Chinese martial art in Downtown Lakeland Fl can provide you and your family with serious self defense discipline.
 For people that want to get in shape and gain real self defense for their family.
 Whether you are looking for a a understanding of the martial arts or you want a martial art that allows you to use intense striking and trapping techniques during close range in-combat scenarios, Wing Chun Kung Fu in downtown lakeland is your centre for training.
 Wing Chun involves stick defense, knife defense, gun defense and extreme hand to hand combat.

 Men and women, no matter their built can learn Wing Chun.
-You will be surprised to learn that this discipline was created by five shaolin master’s with the most influence coming from a woman named Ng Mui, a Buddhist nun.
-She taught the art of Wing Chun to Yim Wing Chun, a female student after whom the martial arts was named after.
+You might be surprised to learn that five Shaolin masters created this discipline.
+With the most influence coming from a woman named Ng Mui, a Buddhist nun.
+She taught Wing Chun to Yim Wing Chun.
+A female student after whom the martial art was named.

-If you have seen the once inch punch of Bruce Lee then you have seen a sample of the close range power of Wing Chun.
-Most students are wary about learning Wing Chun for fear that it is weak as it has been influenced and created by women.
-But after they discover that this is the discipline behind Bruce Lee’s popular moves, his creation of Jeet Kune Do, and that many martial art styles have tried to take from this quick and direct system of combat they start to think differently.
-More and more students are starting to seek out realistic street self defense and are being encouraged to seek out and enroll in Wing Chun classes.
+If you have seen the one-inch punch of Bruce Lee, then you have already witnessed a powerful example of the close-range force of Wing Chun.
+Students are initially wary of learning Wing Chun.
+As they fear it is weak simply because it was influenced and created by women.
+Nevertheless, once they discover that this very discipline is behind Bruce Lee’s iconic moves and his creation of Jeet Kune Do, they begin to see its true power.
+Additionally, when they realize that many martial arts styles have tried to adopt elements from this quick and direct system of combat, they start to think differently.
+More and more students are seeking realistic street self-defense and are being encouraged to enroll in Wing Chun classes.

-This system of self defense involves very effective and direct counter attacks and was developed to protect the weak and small against the large and brute strength of other martial arts.
+This self-defense system involves effective and direct counterattacks, developed to protect the weak and small against the brute strength of larger opponents.
 Wing Chun uses essential techniques to keep you safe and protected.
 Wing Chun focuses on the use of quick combat, stance, structure and balance to increase a fighters power and attacking ability.
 Be just like a bamboo tree, deeply rooted and yet it easily yields and becomes flexible.
-When pressure is applied the bamboo tree yields, bends and allows might and for to redirect around it though it is not weak because of this but instead becomes stronger.
+When pressure is applied, the bamboo tree yields, bends, and redirects force around it.
+It is not weak because of this; instead, it becomes stronger.
 This is why in China, the Wing Chun system of self defense combat is now mandatory anti-terrorist self defense training for all airline stuartists and crew members.

-Come down and see our new remodelled facilty and while you are there feel free to try out a class for only $10 bucks!
+Come down and see our new remodelled facilty and while you are there feel free to try out a class.

 LIMITED TIME OFFER!